Masked palm civet: Threats

 The major threats for the masked palm civet are continued habitat destruction and hunting for bushmeat.
 It is widely offered in restaurants in southern China and is also eaten in Vietnam.
-Masked palm civets are often victims of illegal animal trafficking to meet the demands in China and Vietnam; 100 civets were confiscated in April 2021.
-Despite relocation to Save Vietnam Wildlife, a wildlife rehabilitator, at least 8 civets died due to stress and injuries.
+Masked palm civets are often victims of illegal animal trafficking to meet the demands in China and Vietnam; 100 individuals were confiscated in April 2021 and at least eight individuals died due to stress and injuries.

 Conservation

 Paguma larvata is protected in Malaysia and China, but not Thailand and Nepal.
 The population of India is listed on CITES Appendix III.

 Connection with SARS

 In May 2003, the SARS virus was isolated in several masked palm civets found in a wildlife market in Guangdong, China.
 Evidence of virus infection was also detected in other animals including a raccoon dog, and in humans working at the same market.

 In 2006, scientists from the Chinese Centre for Disease Control and Prevention of the University of Hong Kong and the Guangzhou Centre for Disease Control and Prevention established a direct genetic link between the SARS coronavirus appearing in civets and humans, bearing out claims that the disease had jumped across species.